treefishuk/Nomoni/docs/tutorials/part-one-basic-web-app-with-single-module.md

 ## Step 4 : Add a second project using MVC template

-This wil form the basic of our first module.
+This will form the basic of our first module.

 ![Empty Project](../images/MVC-App.PNG "MVC App")

 ## Step 5 : Install Nomoni.Mvc nuget package

-Install the Nomoni.Mvc package in the empty project
+Install the Nomoni.Mvc package in the MVC project

 ```
 Install-Package Nomoni.Mvc